Grendizer: Cultural impact

 Grendizer was the second longest running animated Mazinger series in Japan, having 74 episodes.
 However, it has been criticized about its connection to the other Mazinger series in the franchise, especially with Koji's status as a mere sidekick and giving him a different romantic interest who was not Sayaka, as well as the lack of the other Mazinger mechs.

 This created the popular assumption that the anime was not a success in Japan, especially since the merchandise based on the anime did not sell as well as the merchandise for both Mazinger Z and Great Mazinger.
-However, Go Nagai disputes this, saying the anime was actually quite successful in Japan: “It was actually a hit in Japan.
-Maybe some people thought it was not as popular as Mazinger Z, because Mazinger was super popular.”
+However, Go Nagai disputes this, saying the anime was actually quite successful in Japan: "It was actually a hit in Japan.
+Maybe some people thought it was not as popular as Mazinger Z, because Mazinger was super popular."
 The average viewership metrics for UFO Robot Grendizer's original Japanese broadcast was around 20.9% audience share across its 74 episodes with a peak share of 27.6% for Episode 21.

 Regardless of its disputed success in Japan, Grendizer was one of the first anime programs to be a major success in both Europe and the Arabic regions of the Middle East, and continues to have a strong following in those parts of the world to this day.
 It only had limited success in the United States, where it was one of 5 mecha shows included in the 1980 TV anthology Force Five.
 The series was renamed Grandizer for the American market, and only had 26 episodes, which were run out of order.
-This was also the version of the show broadcast in the United Kingdom, India, and the Philippines (though an earlier local Filipino English dub of the show existed before it was taken off the air by orders of the Ferdinand Marcos regime).
+This was also the version of the show broadcast in the United Kingdom, India, and the Philippines.
+An earlier local Filipino English dub of the show existed before it was taken off the air by orders of the Ferdinand Marcos regime.